Mantoine56/mariouomo/dbplan/dbimplementation.md

 1. **Supabase Setup**
    - We use **Supabase** as our PostgreSQL database provider (and for Auth/Storage).
    - By default, Supabase includes the `auth.users` table for user credentials.
-   - Enable connection pooling for better performance.
+   - Connection pooling is automatically managed by Supabase using PgBouncer
-   - Configure automated backups.
+   - Automated daily backups with retention based on plan level
    - Set up read replicas for analytics queries.

 2. **Extensions**